getreu/tp-note/docs/source/tpnote--manpage.md

   region subtag.
 For example the input '`en`' results in '`en-US`'.
 This additional mapping is useful because the detection algorithm can not determine the region automatically.
-The mapping can be configured by adjusting the configuration file variable '`tmpl.filter_map_lang`'.
+The mapping can be configured by adjusting the configuration file variable '`tmpl.filter.map_lang`'.
-  If a language is not listed in the '`tmpl.filter_map_lang`' filter configuration, the input is passed through, e.g. '`fr`' results in '`fr`', or, the empty string results in an empty string.
+  If a language is not listed in the '`tmpl.filter.map_lang`' filter configuration, the input is passed through, e.g. '`fr`' results in '`fr`', or, the empty string results in an empty string.